-- (a) Clauses 24 and 25.1 set out the range of possible interventions available to be used by the Minister (or the Secretary where applicable) if the Sponsor is not meeting the Objective(s) or Performance Standard(s) in the Performance Management System, ranging from the provision of a Performance Notice to termination of the Agreement.
-More than one such intervention may be used at a time. - (b) It is expected that the greater the severity or non-performance against the Objective(s) or Performance Standard(s), the more serious the intervention selected by the Minister would be.
+- (d) In addition to the Minister's rights under paragraphs (a) and (c) of this clause 21, clauses 24 and 25.1 set out the range of possible interventions available to be used by the Minister (or the Secretary where applicable) if the Sponsor is not meeting the Performance Standard(s) in the Performance Management System, ranging from the provision of a Performance Notice to termination of the Agreement.
+More than one such intervention may be used at a time. - (e) It is expected that the greater the severity of non-performance against the Performance Standard(s), the more serious the intervention selected by the Minister would be.